Two people shaking hands

 • Be friendly and genuine throughout your interview, both through how your responses are worded and in your mannerisms.
 Don’t be afraid to be expressive and animated (within reason) while responding to questions.

 • Use practice questions to help you prepare.
-These can be designed on your own through researching the school, the program you’ve applied to, and connecting with program alumni.
+These can be designed on your own by researching the school and the program you’ve applied to and connecting with program alumni.
 Many interview questions outlined earlier in this article will assist you in preparing for the interview.

 FAQs